innerr/ticat/README.md

 $> ticat bench
 ```

-Run benchmark with a larger dataset,
+Now run a larger dataset,
-here we use step-by-step, it will ask for confirming on each step:
+here we turn on "step-by-step", it will ask for confirming on each step:
-(both could persist to env by `env.save`)
 ```
 $> ticat {bench.scale=10} dbg.step.on : bench
 ```
+These changes could all persist to env by `env.save`.

 ## Assamble pieces to powerful flows